ed-rodh/Null_models_I_and_II/README.md

 For function ```sample_from_Null_model_II()``` a gradual reduction of the temperature toward minimal temperature ('min_temp') is carried out by a linear annealing schedule with two slopes characterized by parameters 'T_factor_fast' and 'T_factor_slow'.
    + 'T_factor_fast' represent the rate of temperature reduction for high temperatures where the system is expected to wander initially towards a broad region of the search space (acceptance rate high).
-   + 'T_factor_slow'  represent the cooling rate at low temperatures where search space become narrower (acceptance rate small).
+   + 'T_factor_slow'  represent the cooling rate at low temperatures where the search space become narrower (acceptance rate small).
    + This code assume a default 'min_temp' parameter  linked to the number of sequences in the MSA: min_temp=2/(10*M).
    + The parameter num_iter_max stand for the maximum number of swaps attempted.